ramondeklein/Squirrel.Windows/docs/using/custom-squirrel-events.md

 }
 ```

+## Time constraints for Squirrel events

+Both the `onInitialInstall` and `onAppUpdate` event handlers can only run for 15 seconds.
+The `onAppUninstall` and `onAppObsoleted` handlers are limited to 10 seconds.
+If you exceed these limits, then the process is terminated and Squirrel continues its operation.
+These event handlers should only be used for actions that will complete within a few seconds.

+If you need to run migrations (or some other lengthy task) during the upgrade, then don't do this during the `onAppUpdate` event.
+It's better to migrate the data when your application starts the next time, so you can also inform the user about the migration.
+These kind of lengthy tasks should be prevented as much as possible, because the aim of Squirrel is to provide seamless updates without bothering the user.

 ## App Setup Helper Methods

 These methods help you to set up your application in Squirrel events - if you're not using custom Squirrel events, you probably don't need to call these methods.